Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 ## The Future Is Human Attached To Machine

-The future is a bureaucracy where machines do more of the work and humans remain attached to the consequences.

-That arrangement will be unstable.
+The future may be a bureaucracy where machines do more of the work and humans remain attached to the consequences, an arrangement that will be unstable.

 If the human has real authority, then AI remains a tool and the human can reject it.
 That is expensive.
 It requires time, expertise, confidence, and organizational permission to slow down.

 If the human has no real authority, then "human oversight" becomes decorative.
 The person is responsible for outputs they cannot meaningfully inspect, produced by systems they cannot meaningfully control, under incentives they cannot meaningfully resist.
 The [EU AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj?locale=en) makes the distinction concrete for high-risk systems: Article 14 requires effective human oversight, while Articles 16 and 26 separately impose obligations on providers and deployers.
 It does not treat a person in the workflow as a universal solvent for responsibility.

-Oversight needs more than placement in a workflow.

-That is liability laundering.
+Treating placement in a workflow as sufficient oversight is liability laundering.

 The real question for AI adoption is whether the human has enough power, time, and information for their accountability to be honest.

-If not, the loop is theater.
+Without those conditions, the loop is theater.

 ## My Sacrifice

 There is another Creed joke here, obviously, but the song title is doing more work than I expected.

-That is the shape of the deal being offered to a lot of workers:

-Let AI make you faster.

-Let AI make you broader.

-Let AI make you responsible for more decisions, more documents, more code, more customers, more exceptions, more edge cases, more output.
+The deal being offered to many workers is straightforward: let AI make you faster and broader, then become responsible for more decisions, documents, code, customers, exceptions, edge cases, and output.

 Then, when something fails, be grateful that your human judgment still matters.

-That is the sacrifice.

-Not that AI takes all the work.

-That AI leaves you the part that hurts.
+The sacrifice is that AI need not take all the work to leave you the part that hurts.

 ## The Last Job

-There will still be human creativity.
-There will still be human judgment.
-There will still be care, taste, trust, courage, and all the other stubborn little things people do that do not fit neatly into a benchmark.
+Human creativity and judgment will remain, along with care, taste, trust, courage, and all the other stubborn little things that do not fit neatly into a benchmark.
+The labour market does not guarantee a job for those qualities, but it has a durable use for blame.

-But those are not guaranteed by the labor market.

-Blame is.

-As long as institutions need responsibility to land somewhere, they will need people.
-Not necessarily because people are better at the task.
-Not necessarily because people are more creative.
-Not necessarily because people have a soul and the spreadsheet finally learned respect.

-Because somebody has to carry the consequence.
+As long as institutions need responsibility to land somewhere, they will need people, whether or not people are better at the task, more creative, or newly respected by a spreadsheet with a soul.
+Somebody has to carry the consequence.

-The model can generate.

-The organization can deploy.

-The dashboard can glow.

-The policy can say a human reviewed it.
+The model can generate, the organization can deploy, the dashboard can glow, and the policy can say a human reviewed it.

 And when the whole thing goes wrong, someone still has to take one last breath and open the incident report.